 Which generative AI models are most common in patents, by company

-Different generative AI models have different strengths that factor into how companies use them.
+Different generative AI models have distinct strengths that inform how companies use them.
 The models companies cite in their patents can shed light on how they’re seeking to deploy generative AI.

 WIPO categorizes generative AI into the following models:

-• GAN: Generative adversarial networks (GANs) are a framework for machine learning that pits two neural networks -- a generator and a discriminator -- against each other to play a game of true or false that improves data outputs over time.
-Main applications include producing images and video.
+- GAN: Generative adversarial networks (GANs) comprise a machine learning framework that pits two neural networks -- a generator and a discriminator -- against each other in a game of true-or-false, improving the quality of generated data over time.
+Main applications include image and video production.
 Beyond restoring old pictures and improving AI-generated art, GANs have a range of uses in medical and scientific fields, including modeling and imaging the cosmos, analyzing medical imaging, and reproducing medical imaging to protect patient privacy.

-• VAE: Variational autoencoders (VAEs) compress data and use it to create new, realistic data that is similar.
+- VAE: Variational autoencoders (VAEs) compress data and use it to generate new, similar, realistic data.
 Applications include image generation and reconstruction, detection of anomalous data, medical imaging, and drug research.

-• Diffusion models: Diffusion models are trained to generate new data by cleaning up noise from existing images or data sets.
+- Diffusion models: Diffusion models are trained to generate new data by removing noise from existing images or data sets.
 Image generation is the most common use of diffusion models.

-• Autoregressive models: Autoregressive models predict and generate the next value, such as a word, based on previous inputs.
-These models are a foundational part of natural language processing and LLMs.
+- Autoregressive models: Autoregressive models predict and generate the next value, such as a word, based on previous inputs.
+These models are foundational to natural language processing and LLMs.

 Here’s how frequently each model shows up in the patents held by the top generative AI patent holders.

-Most companies utilize GAN most commonly in their generative AI patents, but a lack of specificity in most of their patent applications results in data gaps that make it difficult to draw more concrete conclusions.
+Most companies use GAN primarily in their generative AI patents, but a lack of specificity in many of their patent applications creates data gaps that make it difficult to draw more concrete conclusions.

 The type of data companies use most in generative AI patents

-The type of data used to develop generative AI inventions that are patented is another signpost that investors can use to see what type of solutions companies are building.
+The type of data used to develop patented generative AI inventions is another signpost that investors can use to see what types of solutions companies are building.

 3D image models as a data source appeared in 3,145 generative AI patents from 2014 to 2023.
 Molecules, genes, and proteins appeared in 1,494 patents, and code appeared in 1,340.

-The fastest-growing type of data used in generative AI patents is from molecules, genes, and proteins, followed by images and video and code.
+The fastest-growing type of data used in generative AI patents is from molecules, genes, and proteins, followed by images and video, then code.

 Generative AI patent trends